angadhn/MySite/_notes/Where is my von Braun Wheel?.md

   <br>
   <a href="https://x.com/Rainmaker1973/status/1926575386919383080" target="_blank" rel="noopener">Rotational forces applied to wine tasting.</a>
 </span>

+This elegant solution to generate artificial gravity, however, comes with a major engineering challenge.
+Much like a ferris wheel, the wheel's rotation could disorient astronauts if spun too fast.
+If the wheel spins slowly then its physics dictates it must be quite large.
+For example, one of von Braun's designs called for a massive 75 metre diameter wheel that generated lunar gravity if spun at 3 rpm and Earth-like gravity at 5 rpm — this range is considered [reasonable for astronauts](https://nss.org/wp-content/uploads/2017/07/Space-Settlement-Population-Rotation-Tolerance-Globus.pdf).

 However, the physics of rockets presents a different obstacle as it must be slender, like an arrow, to escape Earth's gravity well and reach orbit.
 This defines the main upstream engineering challenge: how can we fit enormous space structures into slender rockets?
 For context, even Starship's [upper-stage](https://en.wikipedia.org/wiki/SpaceX_Starship_(spacecraft)), which is about 9 metres wide and 22 metres tall cannot fit von Braun's conceptual station in a straightforward manner.